 During its half-century voyage, the company developed a reputation for uncompromising dedication to detail, quality and outstanding workmanship.
 It boasts experience with all marine construction materials and yacht systems.
 Further, it has pioneered usage and custom fabrication of innovative materials for improved performance and extended reliability.
 Derecktor employs the most highly skilled craftsmen and skilled laborers who transform aluminum, steel, wood, fiberglass, titanium and high-tech composites into the world’s finest vessels.
-As a result, the company is considered the U.S. leader in aluminum boat production and a global leader in yacht and commercial construction, service, repair an
+As a result, the company is considered the U.S. leader in aluminum boat production and a global leader in yacht and commercial construction, service, repair and refit.

 Derecktor’s three shipyards include the Mamaroneck facility, a three-acre site that serves as corporate headquarters and provides service and repair of all makes of vessels as well as custom metal fabrication, custom joinery work, composite work, paint/finish and rigging.
 In 1967, the company opened its Derecktor, Fla., site, which covers more than 17 acres of the Dania Cutoff Canal in South Florida.
 Today, it’s the region’s most complete marine repair facility, catering mainly to power and sailing yachts.
 It includes 40,000 square feet of out-of-water shed pace; 4,000 feet of docking space, and 45 slips (covered and uncovered) and 46 storage garages.
 Equipment includes a 600-ton elevator platform with rail, a transfer system, and 60-ton and 18-ton cranes.